Connect

 Blog

-Recently, your team has been experimenting with a tool called Flox, software that’s supposed to make it easier to create and share development environments.
-You’re skeptical about this, mostly because whenever you’ve used virtual environment managers or virtualization technologies, each has had major drawbacks.
+Let's pretend that your team is experimenting with a tool called “Flox,” software that’s supposed to make it easier to create and share reproducible environments for developing, testing, and deploying software across the entire SDLC.
+You’re skeptical about this, mostly because your stack, your teams, and your environments are all so different that a single solution covering everything sounds like a reach.
+Another source of doubt is that whenever you’ve used environment managers or virtualization technologies, each has had major drawbacks.

-But Flox is based on open source Nix, which you’ve heard of, and which seems intriguing.
+But Flox is powered by open source Nix, which you’ve heard of, and which seems intriguing.
 So maybe there’s something to it?
 Logging into Jira, you see you’ve been assigned two new tasks:

-• You’re supposed to “floxify” the Dockerfile for your org’s front-end dev container;
+• You’re supposed to “floxify” the Docker Compose file for your org’s front-end dev container;

-• You’re supposed to “floxify” the Dockerfile for your org’s back-end dev container.
+• You’re supposed to “floxify” the Docker Compose file for your org’s back-end dev container.

-Knowing next to nothing about Flox, you expect to spend the next month building, testing, and debugging these environments to see if it delivers on its promise.
-Sipping your coffee, you start by reading through the Flox Docs, familiarizing yourself with what Flox is and how it works.
+Knowing next to nothing about Flox, you expect to spend the next month building, testing, and debugging virtual environments to see if it comes close delivering on its promise.
+Sipping a macchiato you picked up on the way into work, you start by reading through Flox in 5 Minutes, familiarizing yourself with what Flox is and how it works.

 You discover that Flox delivers reproducibility and isolation without using containers or VMs.

 Interesting.
-That alone should make developing and testing locally much more friction free.
+That should make developing and testing locally less of a hassle.

-While your cuppa’s compiling, you realize that you can probably map the runtime dependencies specified in your front-end app’s docker-compose.yaml file to equivalent packages in the Flox Catalog.
+While your cuppa’s compiling, mind turns to Flox.
+You figure that you can probably just map the runtime dependencies specified in your front-end app’s docker-compose.yaml file to equivalent packages in the Flox Catalog.

-Your app gets much of what it needs from npm at runtime, and you know Flox has built-in automation that bootstraps and installs the version of Node.js specified in package.json.
-And you can get other core dependencies—like playwright, ngnix, jq, even the AWS and GitHub CLIs, from the Flox Catalog itself.
+Maybe it could!
+Your app gets much of what it needs from npm at runtime, and you know Flox has built-in automation that bootstraps and installs the Node.js runtime specified in package.json.
+A little flox search-ing showed that you can get other core dependencies—like playwright, ngnix, jq, even the AWS and GitHub CLIs—from the Flox Catalog itself.
+If you can do that, so can your AI coding assistant.

 [install]